jason-c-dev/claude-cli-rpi5-with-speech/README.md

 ## AI Assistance in Development

 This project was developed with significant assistance from Claude 3.5 Sonnet, an AI model created by Anthropic.
 Claude provided guidance, code suggestions, and helped refine the implementation throughout the development process.
 This collaboration showcases the potential of AI-assisted coding in creating complex, functional applications.
-Examples of prompts (but not the ones used) include:

-1. "Can you help me create a Python script to interact with the Claude API and implement a command-line interface?"
-2. "I'd like to add speech capabilities using AWS Polly.
-How can I integrate this into the existing code?"
-3. "The audio playback is experiencing delays.
-Can you suggest a way to implement threaded audio processing to improve performance?"
-4. "How can I implement proper error handling and retries for API calls in this application?"
-5. "Can you help me update the README to include all the latest functionality and details about the code, threading, etc.?"
-These prompts led to detailed discussions and iterative improvements of the code and documentation.
-The responses from Claude were then reviewed, modified as needed, and integrated into the project.

-Note: Many prompts require iteration as you refine Claude's instrustructions to generate the code you need.

 ### Benefits of AI-Assisted Development